cportner/sexSelectionSpacing/paper/niussp_v2.md

 I focus on Hindu women because Hindus constitute about 80% of India's population and have shown stronger son preference and higher use of sex selection than Muslims.

-To illustrate some of the results, Figure [-@fig:spell] shows the probability of a third birth, the third birth sex ratio, and the 75th percentile birth intervals after the second child for rural women with no education and urban women with 12 or more years of education.
+To illustrate some of the results, Figures [-@fig:spell_parity] to [-@fig:spell_spacing] show the probability of a third birth, the percentage of boys among third births, and the 75th percentile birth intervals after the second child for rural women with no education and urban women with 12 or more years of education.
 These two groups represent the extremes in India and exemplify the divergent behaviors in response to son preference.
+Currently, the two groups constitute approximately 15% and 20% of the female Hindu population, respectively.
+The graphs for the other groups are available in @Portner2022.
 The analyses cover four periods: 1972--1984, 1985--1994, 1995--2004, and 2005--2016.

-![Two Examples of Fertility, Sex Ratios, and Birth Intervals After the First Two Births by the Sex of Prior Children](../figures/niussp_spell.pdf){#fig:spell width=100%}

 ### Falling fertility, but son preference still affects the likelihood of a subsequent birth {.unlisted .unnumbered}